bangsluke/bangsluke.github.io/docusaurus/docs/SDLC/01-intro.md

 :::tip[How AI Can Help]
 Generative AI is revolutionizing the SDLC by:

-- **Reducing Overhead:** automating documentation and repetitive tasks.
+- **Reducing Overhead:** Automating documentation and repetitive tasks.
-- **Predicting Issues:** using historical data to foresee risks in planning or deployment.
+- **Predicting Issues:** Using historical data to foresee risks in planning or deployment.
-- **Accelerating Creation:** generating code, tests, and configurations instantly.
+- **Accelerating Creation:** Generating code, tests, and configurations near-instantly.
   :::